+Six thousand Boy Scouts recently were admitted to a Brooklyn Dodgers ball game in return for six tons

+Procurement Board Visits Nichols

+Officers Speak At Convocation

+Students Confer With Officers Afterward

 A joint Army, Navy, and Marine Corps Procurement Board visited the college Monday, Nov.
 23rd.
 Arriving before lunch they made a tour of the classes and the grounds.
 At 1:30 a convocation was held in the Academy building where each member of the board spoke on behalf of his branch of the services.
-Members of the board were: Captain Hutchins, Army; Captain Morrison, Marines; and Ensign Ma boeuf from the Navy.
+Members of the board were: Captain Hutchins, Army; Captain Morrison, Marines; and Ensign Ma.boeuf from the Navy.

-As each member of the board rose to present an explanation and qualifications for his particular branch it became more apparent that the in evitableness of the Reserves being called up was closer.
-"The Army, Navy and Marines," they stated, "do not guarantee that you will finish college before you are called up but mere y that you will receive all the education possible according to the exigencies of war."
+As each member of the board rose to present an explanation and qualifications for his particular branch is became more apparent that the inevitableness of the Reserves being called up was closer.
+"The Army, Navy and Marines," they stated, "do not guarantee that you will finish college before you are called up but merely that you will receive all the education possible according to the exigencies of war.."

 At the convocation Dean Eaton introduced the speakers.

+efver

+nks

+the

+rate

+the

+s ir

+last

+7 of

+fuel

+gove

+rrill

+dur-

+.ceparing

+Javy

+time.

 The first speaker was Captain Hutchins of the Army.
 He spoke firsy upon the Air Corps and its require ments.
 He said that at the presen time there was a huge backlog for the Air Corps but that there was no telling when the deferred list woul. be called into active service.
 Next, Captain Hutchins spoke on the Army Enlisted Reserve.
 He pointed that the members of this Reserve were Officer candidates and are considered as such by the Army.
-Thoug. no specific course is required he suggested that students take advantage of all courtes connected with Physics, Photography, Mathematics, and Phy-

-The second speaker on the program was Captain Morrison of the Marines.
-He said that since this school was a two-year college the Marines had no program for any students excepting those who intended to go on and receive a Bacculaureate degree from a four-year institution He then went on to explain the course of action that a graduate follows upon entering the Marine Corps for Officer training.

-The final speaker was Ensign Mal boeuf of the Navy.
-He pointed out that he was requested to come here and speak for he was familiar with the school and knew some of the boys here.
-Coming from nearby Webster he was keenly interested in the school and had watched it grow from its inception.

-Rather than discuss the requirements for his branch Ensign Malboeuf stated that he would undertake to answer several questions that he

-After the three speakers had finished the Dean assigned groups to different classrooms where a closer contact could be made with the officers in charge of that particular service.
+Thoug, no specific course is required he sugsested that students take advantage of all courtes connected with Physics, Photography, Mathematics, and Phy- The second speaker on the program was Captain Morrison of the Marines.
+He said that since this Marines had no program for any students excepting those who intended to go on and receive a Bacculaureate degree from a four-year institution He then went on to explain the course of action that a graduate follows upon entering the Marine Corps for Officer training The final speaker was Ensign Mal boeuf of the Navy.
+He pointed out that he was requested to come here and speak for he was familiar with the school and knew some of the boys hete.
+Coming from nearby Websler he was keenly interested in the school and had watched it grow from its inception.
+Rather than discuss the requirements for his branch Ensign Malboeuf stated that he would undertake to answer several questions that he felt the boys might be interested in After the three speakers had finished the Dean assigned groups to different classrooms where a closer contact could be made with the officers in charge of that particular service.
 Group discussions were then carried on for over two hours and many pressing and interesting questions were answered.
 The board assembled and left the campus at about three-thirty.
 Aviation Caget